AlexWatson1212/embracing-authenticity/_posts/2025-06-01-comfort-eating-and-the-grief-of-not-being-held.md

 layout: post
 title: "Comfort Eating and the Grief of Not Being Held"
 date: 2025-06-01
-tags: Grief, Emotional Eating, Self-Compassion, Loneliness, Inner Child
+tags: [Grief, Emotional Eating, Self-Compassion, Loneliness, Inner Child, Coping Mechanisms, Healing]
+description: "Comfort eating isn’t about willpower—it’s about the quiet grief of unmet emotional needs.
+A reflection on food, loneliness, and the tenderness we all deserve."
+thumbnail: /images/posts/comfort-eating-grief.jpg
 ---

 It’s a rainy Sunday.